C010UR/fangi-prototype/README.md

 to run `composer` binary in the container run `bin/mycelium-composer` or `bin/hyphae-composer`, e.g.: `bin/composer install`.

-For better development experience it is recommended to add `127.0.0.1 host.docker.internal` to your `/etc/hosts` file.

 ## Configuration

+> [!important]
+> For better development experience it is recommended to add `127.0.0.1 host.docker.internal` to your `/etc/hosts` file.

 To configure the __Hyphae__ (file server) as an OAuth client modify values in the `hyphae-backend/config/packages/hyphae.yaml`.